UAce/UAce.github.io/_posts/2021-02-25-dockerfile-difference-between-entrypoint-and-cmd.md

 <p>
     The <i><b>shell</b></i> form:<br>
     <pre class="highlight"><code>ENTRYPOINT command param1 param2</code></pre>
     This form prevents any command line arguments to be provided to the ENTRYPOINT and will start the executable as a subcommand of <code class="inline-code">/bin/sh -c</code>.
-The executable will not be the container's PID 1 which does not pass Unix signals.
+The executable will not be the container's <code class="inline-code">PID 1</code> which does not pass Unix signals.
 </p>